parsonsdt/ACC/old_code_2_website_files/README.md

-~Code 2 2020~ Advanced Critical Computation 2022
+~Code 2 2020~ Advanced Advanced Critical Computation 2022
 =================

 This is the website for Code 2, an undergraduate-level course at Parsons Design & Technology at the New School.